 But how do we grow?
 We grow by challenging ourselves to do something new, something different, something scary.

-Here at Dunamis, we recognize that by you just showing up is already a great accomplishment.
+Here at Dunamis, we recognize that just showing up is already a great accomplishment.
 Our group facilitators understand that trust and group development takes time to form.
 We are ready to walk this fragile path with you.

 1. Promote Hope: People come to a group to improve their lives.
 Each person in the group is at a different place in their emotional growth and can offer hope and inspiration to others by showing what they have learned and overcome.